LohanGuedes/WebServer/README.md

 Unix Sockets:
 	Unix sockets are a way of creating a socket that is only internal to the host machine, it doesn't connect to the network.
 If we need a pair of connected Unix sockets, instead of calling *socket()*, *bind()*, *listen()*, *connect()*, and *accept()*, the socketpair call provides two connected sockets (chapter 57.5).

-#### Classes interaction in regards to the Conf file and Runtime.
+## Classes interaction in regards to the Conf file and Runtime.
 Ok, we got the monitorable i/o classes all figured out, but we still have an issue because of the 42's project pdf.
 It states that:
 > The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).

-Les't use the following as an example:
+Let's use the following as an example:
 ```YAML
 server {
     listen localhost:4040;